amondal2/medication_api/README.md

 # Database architecture

 We have two models currently: Patient and Medication.
 Patient contains a name and age field.
 Medication only contains a name field and is a many-to-many relationship with the Patient model.
+We will use the sqlite db that comes pre-packaged with Python for now.

 # Endpoints